Most Valuable Promotions: History

 Amanda Serrano signed a lifetime contract with MVP in March 2025.
-Besides competing for the promotion, Serrano will later serve as a chairwoman for the company and look after the promotion's women's boxing initiatives.
+Besides competing for the promotion, Serrano would later be chairwoman of the company and look after the promotion's women's boxing initiatives.
 This development was prior to her next fight which was held on July 11, 2025, the latest in her trilogy against Katie Taylor.
 The bout took place in Madison Square Garden, and was promoted by MVP.

 In April 2025, MVP also signed the 27 year old Ellie Scotney, who holds the IBF, WBO and The Ring super bantamweight titles.
 Scotney, undefeated as a professional with a record of 10–0, became the latest addition to MVP's women's boxing roster, which along with Serrano includes fighters such as Alycia Baumgardner and Shadasia Green.
 Baumgardner having signed with the promotion in March of the same year.

-In August 2025, MVP released Ashton Sylve from his contract with MVP.
+In August 2025, Ashton Sylve was released from his contract with MVP.
 This was seen as controversial by some, with Sylve himself writing "The way MVP handled this doesn’t sit right [with me]", as the release came after Sylve was knocked out by Lucas Bahdi, and only a few days after Bahdi was re-signed by MVP.

 On November 17, it was announced that MVP would promote Jake Paul vs. Anthony Joshua, set to take place on December 19, 2025 at the Kaseya Center in Miami, Florida, and to be broadcast on Netflix.

+Merger with PFL

+In July 2026, it was announced that MVP would merge with the Professional Fighters League (PFL) organization.
+The new company will be backed by existing PFL investors Founding Investors 885 Capital and Knighthead Capital Management while being led by Paul and Bidarian with PFL executive John Martin still CEO.
+The combined company will operate under the MVP banner.
+In August 2026, former PFL CEO John Martin stated on The Ariel Helwani Show that the merger was complete, and that he's officially the CEO for the post-merger MVP company.